ngxp/environment/README.md

 ### fetch

 The `fetchEnvironment` uses the `fetch` method in the background.
 So you might have to install `whatwg-fetch` and add `import 'whatwg-fetch'` in your `polyfills.ts`.

-### localStorage

-The loaded configuration is temporarily saved in the `localStorage`.
-This means it will not always be compatible with SSR, Ionic or Cordova applications where `localStorage` is not available.